ZQ-PSK/ssg/content/docs/github/account.md

 12. In the **Key** field, paste the public SSH key.
 13. Click **Add SSH key**.
 14. Enter your GitHub password.
-**Result:** The system is authorized to perform git operations on your GitHub account.
+**Result:** The system is authorized to perform Git operations on your GitHub account.